molochdao/rbg-payments/.github/ISSUE_TEMPLATE/rbg-expense-reimbursement.md

 ## Payment Request:
 * Owner:
 * Amount to pay in ETH:

+List expenses here (or upload a sheet containing this info for each expense):

-* Date of expense:
+* Date of expense
+* Expense description
+* Expense amount
-* USD value of ETH on date of expense:
+* If USD, provide USD value of ETH on date of expense

-or
-*Amount of expense in ETH (to be paid in ETH):
+* Amount of expense in ETH (to be paid in ETH):

-Supporting Documentation (ie TX ID, link to invoice):
+Supporting Documentation (ie TX ID, invoice link or upload)

 ## Payment Processing
 **To be filled out by multisig member**